Beam-Connectivity/beam-connectivity.github.io/index.md

 # Interview process <a name="interview-process"></a>

 As a small company, every hire is important to our growth.
 We are remote-first using modern, digital tools, so the ability to communicate clearly is an essential skill that we all need.
-As an engineer we need you to be able to articulate problems you're having, explain how things work, and influence other members of the Beam Team when you have a killer idea.
+As an engineer we need you to be able to explain how things work, articulate problems you're having, and influence other members of the Beam Team when you have that killer idea.
 We believe that interviews are a two-way process - it is vital we understand what we each are looking for.

 We recruit for potential and to maximise fit with the team, rather than demanding the right buzzwords on your CV.
 We don't expect you to have exercised all the skills we need (*else how does anyone get a break?*) but a successful candidate should be able to convince us that they can do the job.

 This is the interview process:

 1. **Background reading** - We will review your CV and any other information you provide such as your github account, LinkedIn profile and any community projects you've worked on in the public domain.
 We ask that you review our [website](https://beamconnectivity.com), [twitter](https://twitter.com/we_are_beam) and [LinkedIn](https://www.linkedin.com/company/beam-connectivity) pages.
 The aim here is to each get an idea of each other's background.
 2. **Initial meeting** - This is an opportunity for you to understand who Beam Connectivity are and for us to learn more about you.
 This stage is less about technical knowledge and more about where you've been and where you want to go. *30 minutes - 1 hour*